 The Library is a permanent collection of books at Rabbits Road Institute, nominated by collaborators, friends and participants of the Institute.
+The full catalogue is available here.

 During our time setting up the Institute in a former Carnegie Library in Manor Park, we explored the meaning of public libraries.
 We held workshops and events with library academics and local people who remembered the former Carnegie Library, to initiate a collective re-thinking and questioning of what a library means and how it might function, and initiated projects exploring self-education and collective learning.